haveno-dex/haveno/README.md

 ## Bounties

-To incentivize development and reward contributors we adopt a simple bounty system.
+To incentivize development and reward contributors, we adopt a simple bounty system.
 Contributors may be awarded bounties after completing a task (resolving an issue).
-Take a look at the issues eligible for a bounty on the [dedicated Kanban board](https://github.com/orgs/haveno-dex/projects/2) or look for [issues labelled '💰bounty'](https://github.com/haveno-dex/haveno/issues?q=is%3Aissue+is%3Aopen+label%3A%F0%9F%92%B0bounty) in the main `haveno` repository.
+Take a look at the [issues labeled '💰bounty'](https://github.com/haveno-dex/haveno/issues?q=is%3Aopen+is%3Aissue+label%3A%F0%9F%92%B0bounty) in the main `haveno` repository.
 [Details and conditions for receiving a bounty](docs/bounties.md).

 ## Support and sponsorships